 Next time it rains, prepare your bike, put on your waterproofs, and go for a short ride where you live.

-Make yourself aware of your distance between yourself and the vehicle in front.
+Make yourself aware of the distance between yourself and the vehicle in front.
 Make a conscious effort to look way into the distance and observe what’s going on.

 Spend time perfecting your use of indicators and positioning within the road to ensure that you are visible whilst improving your own field of view.

-Because practicing now means having an easier job of it when you find yourself in a deluge in the Alps!
+Because practising now means having an easier job of it when you find yourself in a deluge in the Alps!